 At that time it was said that every tenth person in Dachau was an artist and this included famous names such as Adolf Hölzel, Ludwig Dill and Arthur Langhammer.
-Carl Spitzweg and Lovis Corinth were among those who repeatedly came to Dachau hoping to capture the special quality of light of the Dachau fens in their open-air paintings.
+Carl Spitzweg and Lovis Corinth were among those who repeatedly came to Dachau hoping to capture the special quality of light in their open-air paintings.

 Women in particular were discovering painting in great numbers and enrolling for training at the private painting schools of Dachau.
 Before 1926 women were barred from attending the State Academy in Munich.
-Their works can today be seen at the Gemäldegalerie Dachau, Dachau Paintings Gallery.
+Their works can today be seen at the Gemäldegalerie Dachau, (Dachau Painting Gallery).